PPL-IIITA/ppl-assignment-lit2015008/README.md

 Enrollment Number : LIT2015008
 Section - A

-Operating System : Windows 10 Compiler : Dev-C++ 5.11
+Operating System : Windows 10 Compiler : Dev-C++ IDE

 To run the ppl_main.cpp file , run the file normally on dev-c++ and give an input k to print 'k' most happy and compatible couples.